minimapletinytools/react-lua-tutorial/react-lua-expert.md

 ## Roact Migration

-Some of you may be familiar with [roact](https://roblox.github.io/roact/) which is an earlier manual port of the react programming paradigm.
+Some of you may be familiar with [Roact](https://roblox.github.io/roact/) which is an earlier manual port of the react programming paradigm.
 Roact is no longer being maintained and does not support functional components.
-For the most part, migrating is just a matter of replacing `require(...Roact)` with `require(...React)` will do the trick.
-See the [react-lua documentation for guidance](https://jsdotlua.github.io/react-lua/migrating-from-legacy/minimum-requirements/) for guidance on items that require more attention.
+For the most part, migrating is just a matter of replacing `require(...Roact)` with `require(...React)`.
+See the [react-lua documentation for guidance](https://roblox.github.io/roact-alignment/migrating-from-1x/minimum-requirements/) for guidance on items that require more attention.
+Note that sometimes react-lua is still referred to as Roact (and indeed the repository is named roact-alignment).
+It's a nominal difference.
+Just make sure you aren't using the old Roact!!

 ## Contributing to react-lua

-[React-lua](https://github.com/Roblox/react-lua) is currently not accepting direct contributions to react-lua and its supporting libraries yet.
+[React-lua](https://github.com/Roblox/react-lua) is currently not accepting direct contributions.
 This is primarily due to 2 reasons:

-- React-lua attempts to closely follow the upstream react.js code and therefore we have strict contribution guidelines that we still need to define
+- React-lua attempts to closely follow the upstream React code and therefore there are strict contribution guidelines that still need to defined
-- Our internal CI/CD tools for lua development are not publicly available at this time and therefore changes can not be automatically verified.
+- Roblox's internal CI/CD tools for lua development are not publicly available at this time and therefore changes can not be automatically verified.

-This may change in the future as we hope to support a diverse and collaborative open source ecosystem around Roblox!!
+This may change in the future.
+There is so much potential for a vibrant, diverse and collaborative open source ecosystem around Lua and Roblox!!

-To learn more, see our experts article on Lua & Roblox Open Source Ecosystem

-## Future Topics

-As we make more of libraries and resources available, you'll have access to an increasingly powerful toolkit.
-We'll be covering the following topics in the near future:

-- react component libraries
-- writing unit tests